 Tax season is here – a time when many people receive the boost of a refund, greater financial freedom and start thinking about new opportunities ahead.1

-Last year’s tax refund averaged about $2,8002 and, whether you’re planning the return of fair-weather road trips in a new vehicle or would like to pay off an existing ride, there are great ways to put that kind of money to use on your auto financing.
+Last year’s tax refund averaged more than $3,0002 and, whether you’re planning the return of fair-weather road trips in a new vehicle or would like to pay off an existing ride, there are great ways to put that kind of money to use on your auto financing.

 Let’s take a look at some scenarios, starting with a vehicle purchase.
 See how to use a tax refund to buy a car in seven simple steps.